curiousoffice/playbook/README.rst

 The code is then run on the Continuous Integration server to make sure the acceptance test still passes in an environment that matches the production environment.
-Everytime the code is pushed to the dev branch, the staging environment is automatically updated so that anyone can see the current status of the project.
+Every time the code is pushed to the dev branch, the staging environment is automatically updated so that anyone can see the current status of the project.

 When the acceptance test is green for the CI server, and you along with any